Agnoctopus/Tartiflette/README.md

 Tartiflette
 ===========

-A complete fuzzing environement based on KVM virtualization.
+An attempt at snapshot fuzzing using KVM and libafl.

 # Architecture

-Three crates:
-- vm: Library of fuzzing tools in virtualization
-- fuzzer: LibAFL fuzzer using vm
-- fuzzer_maison: Hand made fuzzer using vm
+- vm: Unicorn like api over KVM
+- fuzzers/libmicrodns: Sample harness for fuzzing libmicrodns using tartiflette-vm

 # Authors